oracle/pgql-lang/pages/pgql-2.0-spec.md

      MATCH (a) -> (a1:Account) -> (p1:Person)
 ```

-The `WHERE` clause of the outer query can contain all variables projected in the `LATERAL` subquery and variables in the outer `MATCH` clause.
+The `WHERE` clause of the outer query can reference variables projected in the `LATERAL` subquery and variables in the outer `MATCH` clause.

 ```sql
 SELECT p.name as pName, p1.name as p1Name